 International Ocean Discovery Program (IODP) Expedition 397T sought to address the omission of two drill sites during Expedition 391 (Walvis Ridge Hotspot) caused by loss of time due to COVID-19 mitigation.
 The R/V JOIDES Resolution would necessarily pass over Walvis Ridge on its transit north from Cape Town to Lisbon to begin a campaign of northern hemisphere drilling.
 Making the most of the opportunity, 7 days of operations time were added to the transit for coring at Walvis Ridge.
 The drilling time was limited to that amount by the length of the transit (Figure F1) and maintenance of the ship's schedule.
-Despite the limited operations time, it was decided to attempt coring at two sites on what was originally planned as a three-hole transect for Expedition 391.
-The transect crosses the three seamount chains in the Walvis Ridge Guyot Province at a location slightly younger than the morphologic split of the chain from one to three chains (Figure F2).
-The three chains have the provisional names Tristan track, Center track, and Gough track, with the first and last names indicating that the western and eastern chains lead to the volcanically active islands of the Tristan da Cunha group and Gough.
+Despite the limited operations time, it was decided to attempt coring at two sites on what was originally planned as a three-site transect for Expedition 391.
+The transect crosses the two, possibly three, seamount chains in the Walvis Ridge Guyot Province at a location slightly younger than the morphologic split of the chain from one to three chains (Figure F2).
+The three possible chains have the provisional names Tristan track, Center track, and Gough track, with the first and last names indicating that the western and eastern chains lead to the volcanically active islands of the Tristan da Cunha group and Gough.
 A hole was drilled at Site U1578 into ~302 m of a volcanic sequence on a Center track seamount during Expedition 391 (Figure F2).
 The aim of Expedition 397T was to sample the two outboard seamount chains at proposed Sites GT-6A (Gough track) and TT-3A (Tristan track).

 It was clear that this goal was aspirational because the combined estimated operations time for the two sites, from Expedition 391 planning, was 9.3 days, but only 7 operational days were allotted to Expedition 397T.
 Recognizing this time squeeze, planning sought to reduce operations that were not related to coring igneous rock, the main goal of the project.
-The shallowest sites were chosen,
+The shallowest sites were chosen, Site GT-6A on the upper flank of the Gough track seamount and Site TT-3A on the top of the Tristan track seamount.
+Shallower sites require less core retrieval wireline time.
+Site GT-6A was a new site proposed to take advantage of thinner sediment near the edge of the flank sediment pile.